hubmapconsortium/soft-assay-rules/README.md

 When called with a GET request and uuid or ID, the entity JSON block for the given entity is fetched and several values are produced from that metadata if possible,
 including:
+* the ingest metadata, if present
 * the entity type, typically 'Dataset' or 'Publication'
-* information from the dag provenance list if present
+* information from the dag provenance list, or an empty list if it is unavailable
 * data_types information
 * the entity creation action
 * sample_is_human, as inferred from the entity provenance

-The description of the original data format provided to the rule chain includes:
-* If the original data includes a metadata.tsv record, the contents of that record.
-*
+These values are used to construct a JSON block which is passed to the rule chain.

 ## Running Unit Tests